Are You Ready to go Off-Roading?

 What is rock crawling and why has it become so popular?

 If you want to cover slow, meticulous, and skillful negotiated off-roading, then you must be talking about rock crawling.
+This category is going crazy right now with the number of people wanting to equip their truck or Jeep just for rock crawling.
 The word "crawling" is in the title for a reason.
-This isn't a Raptor SVT going 55 MPH over a high sand dune.
-Oh no!...this is about going over huge boulders and obstacles and is the main reason the word “crawling” is part of the title.
+This isn't a Ford Raptor or bad-a GMC going 50 MPH over a high sand dune.
+It IS about going over huge boulders and obstacles slowly and carefully with the objective of getting to the other side “crawling” to get there.
 Some of your most experienced off-road drivers are also your top rock crawlers.
-Today, there are clubs, west coast groups, and elite teams of rock crawlers using some of the most sophisticated and decked-out Jeeps and trucks you've ever seen.
+Today, there are clubs, teams, and groups of rock crawlers all over the United States.
+A lot of the Jeeps that are strictly equipped to rock crawl are some of the most sophisticated and decked-out off-road vehicles in the world.
 Combinations of the perfect lift/clearance, suspension, and tire/wheels that are put together to take on rock/boulder combinations for a reason.
 Rock crawling vehicle are often equipped with off-road rock rails, skid plates, or sometimes called rock sliders, that protect the vehicles frame in-between the front and rear wheels and also protects your exhaust, transfer case, and fuel tank & components.
 Rock crawling is clearly the new sport in conquering off-road terrain with its skillful and patient navigation and maneuvering versus the power, speed, and mud-slinging off-roading that most people associate with.
 Using very little of your throttle, rock crawling is a technique that is all about low 4WD gear and using your brake more than the gas!

-What are some common off-roading accidents or 4WD vehicle issues in off-road conditions?
+What are some common off-roading accidents Jeeps and trucks experience?

 Even some of the more basic off-roading conditions can present challenges to those behind the wheel.
-Most off-road accidents occur from inexperienced drivers going too fast and losing control on terrain that shifts, slides, and swishes around!
-Different elements of danger coupled with driver testosterone creates lethal combinations of too much risk meeting unrealistic terrain.
-A lot of successful off-roading experience come from patient mature drivers that take their time in getting used to the terrain conditions and know where the challenges are.
+Most off-road accidents occur from inexperienced drivers going too fast and losing control on terrain that shifts, slides, gives-away and moves around the vehicle.
+If the drivers are not super careful and want to show-off, it can quickly end badly for the vehicle and the driver.
+Of course, different elements of danger coupled with driver testosterone creates a lethal combination in which risk goes against a very unrealistic off-road condition.
+A lot of successful off-roading experience come from patient and mature drivers that take their time in getting used to the terrain conditions and know where the challenges are.
 Safety must be a part of every off-road driver and accepting his/her capabilities (personal as well as the vehicle).
 The most common incidents you might see while out on the trails across North America will definitely include broken glass, flat tires, broken axles, blocked air filters, dents galore, and fuel tank empty.
-The most alarming you may encounter on the trails could also include tipped over Jeeps or flipped trucks.
-The most common you will run into more than anything are from those who don't have winches and end up getting stuck.
-Helping fellow off-roaders get unstuck may be a task that becomes common - especially if you have a nice Warn winch on the front of your off-road vehicle!
-Speaking of off-road incidents you may run into, it is important to pack extra water and snacks that will buy you time until help arrives.
+The most alarming you may encounter on the trails could also include tipped over lifted Jeeps or trucks.
+However, the number one incident is getting stuck.
+Almost every off-road vehicle that doesn't invest in a winch ends up regretting it.
+But, most vehicles equipped with a winch always seems to be willing to help those who don't have one while on the trails.
+One of the best winches in the business is a Warn winch.
+You will almost always see Warn on the front of every decked out Jeep or truck on the trails.
+In case you due run into trouble and have an off-road incident, it is important to pack extra water and snacks that will buy you time until help arrives.

-What about general off roading safety rules to know?
+What are some general off-roading safety rules to know?

-Whatever state you are rolling off-road in, please take the time to check on who owns the land (state, federal, private) and what rules and regulations apply.
+Whatever state you are off-roading in, please take the time to check on who owns the land (state, federal, private) and what rules and regulations apply.
 You can get into trouble by just rolling onto someone's property and start drifting around every corner.
 Trespassing, in many states, can lead to your arrest so don't take it lightly.
-Some of the general and more common safety rules to follow include:
+The Top 5 safety rules that every off-roading should have memorized:

-Make sure you have a GPS device AND physical maps to help you find your way.
+GPS and REAL MAPS: Make sure you have a GPS device and actual "old-school" physical maps to help you find your way.
 Physical maps do not need batteries, Internet access, or a smart phone app!

-Use the buddy system when off-roading.
-Always have a capable person with you in case you get lost, break-down, or have an accident.
-Before leaving, tell someone who is not going with you where you are specifically going.
+BUDDY SYSTEM: By using the buddy system when off-roading, you will always have a capable person with you in case you get lost, stuck, break-down, or have an accident.
+It is always good before leaving to go off-roading, to tell someone who is not going with you where you are specifically going.

-What is always true is the fun you and your friends will have before, during, and after any off-road adventures.
+What is always true is the fun you and your friends will have before, during, and after any off-road adventure.
 Having the right equipment, vehicle, and experience equates to memories that will never be forgotten!
 Send us stories, pictures, and videos of your trips for a chance to win $100 gift certificates that are given away monthly.
+Click HERE.